SI Leader Job Description:

 Complete an application by following the link (PDF).
 You may submit your application online by emailing the completed PDF form to email@example.com, or print out and complete a paper copy in the Learning Co-Op (L/L Commons Room 244).

-Academic Support Programs values and advocates for diversity in its student services and recruitment practices.
+Academic Success Programs values and advocates for diversity in its student services and recruitment practices.